MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

         >**Note**: If you have not previously worked with Qualtrics or other online survey tools, it might be wise to have a look at the following link on [Survey component basics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-module-overview/)

+## Task 2: Importing the .qsf file for survey import

+1. In case you want to build your very own network survey without any help, please skip this task.

+1. If you are curious, what network roster type questions look like, then please go ahead and download this [.qsf file](https://unishare.nl/index.php/s/7rY8Xa8TEFfj8wi) that we have made available on UniShare (link: https://unishare.nl/index.php/s/7rY8Xa8TEFfj8wi)

+>**Note**: please look up the official Qualtrics documentation for more infos on [Importing and Exporting surveys] (https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ExportingaSurveyasaQSF) you are working on.

 1. Create a management group with the following settings:

     | Setting | Value |